cr0hn/EasyLogs/README.md

 ```

 > NOTE: If you want to expose MongoDB & Redis ports, be sure you add the ``ports:`` section in the ``docker-compose.yaml`` file.

+# Connecting to EasyLogs

+Once you have EasyLogs running, you can connect to it using the default credentials (Unless you have changed them):

+- User: ``admin``
+- Password: ``adminadmin``

+Then you can connect to the dashboard using the URL: ``http://localhost:8080``

 # How to log to EasyLogs?